 This rewards card also comes with a ton of benefits, including purchase protection, travel insurance, no foreign transaction fees, and other useful perks.
 The card charges a $95 annual fee.
 If you want the super luxury version, check out Chase Sapphire Reserve.
 It charges a steeper $450 annual fee, but also includes access to over 1,200 premium airport lounges around the world.

 Chase offers the Freedom cards in two varieties, and both worth considering.
 Chase Freedom offers 5x points per dollar on popular, rotating bonus categories and 1x everywhere else.
-Freedom Unlimited gives you a flat rewards rate of 1.5x points per dollar everywhere you spend.
+Freedom Unlimited gives you a flat rewards rate of 3x points per dollar everywhere you spend (in your first year up to $20,000 spent, then 1.5x).

 Both are excellent credit cards from Chase with no annual fee.
 If you also hold one of the Sapphire cards mentioned above, you can combine balances and turn Chase cash back into Ultimate Rewards points at a value of 1 cent = 1 point.
 Because you can redeem for 1.25 cents per dollar with Sapphire Preferred and 1.5 cents per dollar with Sapphire Reserve, either of these cards pairs well with a Sapphire card to turbocharge your earnings.

 Chase Freedom is a little more work, as you have to keep track of the bonus categories that change every 3 months, and the 5% bonus is limited to $1,500 in quarterly combined purchases.
-Both cards currently offer a $150 cash back bonus after you spend $500 in the first 3 months.
+Chase Freedom also currently offers a $150 cash back bonus after you spend $500 in the first 3 months.

 Capital One Venture rewards users in two different ways: through cash redemption and travel points.
 While you can use the “redeem for cash” version, many people opt for the travel rewards version.
-It gives you 2x points per dollar on new purchases and 10x when booking at Hotels.com through January 2020.
+It gives you 2x points per dollar on new purchases.
 It comes with a 50,000-point bonus after spending $3,000 in the first 3 months.

 While the card charges a $95 annual fee, it is waived the first year.
 It is also easy to see how you can get $100+ in annual value from the card.
 In addition to travel points, the card covers Global Entry or TSA PreCheck, has no foreign transaction charges, and offers a range of travel and purchase benefits.